 Living with a disability can be extremely challenging, especially when you have to worry about how you’re going to pay the bills.
 BC disability assistance is designed to lift some of that burden from your shoulders.
 It helps to cover the costs of basic living expenses (like food, clothing, shelter and prescriptions) for people living with disabilities.

-The amount you’re eligible to receive will depend on your income and assets, as well as how many children you support.
-For example, the maximum benefit you can receive if you’re single is around $1,100 per month while if you have dependent children you’ll receive around $1,600 per month.
+The amount you’re eligible to receive depends on your income as well as the size of your family.
+For example, the maximum benefit you can receive if you’re single is around $1,180 per month while if you’re single and have dependent children you’ll receive around $1,600 per month.
 If you and your spouse are both under BC’s disability designation, you could receive just over $2,000 per month.
 (Information current as of May 6, 2020)

-Can I get a loan while on BC disability assistance?
+Can I get a loan on BC disability assistance?

-Many people on BC disability assistance apply for loans to help tide them over between pay cheques.
+Many people on BC disability assistance apply for loans to help to tide them over between paycheques.
 In fact, the assistance you get can actually help you qualify for bigger loans because it’s treated as a form of income.
 And the higher your income, the more money lenders are willing to give you.